Understanding Polygons: Creating a Hexagon Window Symbol in CAD

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video we will talk about polygons while we work on the window symbol.
-So let's go File, New, choose our template.
+In this video, we will talk about polygons while we work on the window symbol.
+So let's go to File, New, choose our template.

-Let's go File, Save.
-This will be called window-symbol and I'll save and I will go to Layer Properties, make my new layer, A-SIMS, change my color to 120, Enter to lock it in, and double-click to activate my layer.
-Let's close Layer Properties and Control-S to save.
+Let's go to File, Save.
+This will be called window-symbol, and I'll save it.
+Then I will go to Layer Properties, create my new layer, A-SYMS, change my color to 120, press ENTER to lock it in, and double-click to activate my layer.
+Let's close Layer Properties and press CTRL+S to save.

-If we check our handout, we can see that our window symbol is a hexagon, which is a six-sided polygon, and it is inscribed in a 1 1⁄4 inch diameter.
-In order to understand what that means, I'm going to first draw a circle at 1 1⁄4 inch and then we can use the polygon tool to understand what inscribed or circumscribed mean.
-So to begin, let's draw this circle together.
+If we check our handout, we can see that our window symbol is a hexagon, a six-sided polygon, and it is inscribed in a 1/4-inch diameter.
+To understand what that means, I'll first draw a circle with a 1/4-inch diameter, then use the polygon tool to explore what inscribed or circumscribed mean.
+So, let’s draw this circle together.

-Let's go up to Circle.
-I'm going to choose 0, 0 for my center point, Enter to lock it in, D, Enter to choose diameter, and I will go 1 over 4, Enter.
-Let's zoom extents, roll out just a little bit, and Control-S to save.
+Let's go to Circle.
+I'm going to choose 0,0 for my center point, press ENTER to lock it in, type D, press ENTER to choose diameter, and enter 1/4, press ENTER.
+Let’s zoom extents, scroll out just a little, and press CTRL+S to save.

-Remember, what we're seeing is a quarter inch diameter circle.
-Now, in order to find the polygon tool, we will need to go into the flyout for the rectangle tool.
-After all, a rectangle is a form of polygon where the top and bottom edges are parallel and the left and right edges are parallel.
+Remember, what we’re seeing is a 1/4-inch diameter circle.
+Now, to find the polygon tool, we will need to go into the flyout for the rectangle tool.
+After all, a rectangle is a type of polygon where the top and bottom edges are parallel, and the left and right edges are parallel.

 AutoCAD Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-The polygon tool creates a regular polygon where all of the sides are equal and all of the end points of those sides align on a circle.
-Let's start using the polygon tool to learn a little more.
-So I'll choose polygon, Enter the number of sides is the first question asked on our command prompt, so I will do 6, Enter, and now it says specify the center.
+The polygon tool creates a regular polygon where all sides are equal, and all the endpoints of those sides align on a circle.
+Let’s start using the polygon tool to learn a little more.
+So, I’ll choose Polygon, then press ENTER.
+The number of sides is the first question asked on the command prompt, so I’ll type 6, press ENTER, and now it asks to specify the center.

-Checking the handout, I see that my hexagon is organized in this direction, so I will find my zero degree polar direction, and by checking the command prompt, I see that it says specify radius.
+Checking the handout, I see that my hexagon is oriented in this direction, so I will find my zero-degree polar direction, and by checking the command prompt, I see that it says specify radius.
 Now, we did this on purpose.
-It is not possible to specify a diameter for a polygon.
+It’s not possible to specify a diameter for a polygon.

-In this case, we have to do a little bit of mental math, and this will happen pretty often when you're working in CAD.
-A diameter is twice the size of a radius, and 1 quarter inch is twice the size of 1 eighth inch, so in this case, I will type 1 over 8, Enter.
+In this case, we need to do a bit of mental math, which will happen often in CAD.
+A diameter is twice the size of a radius, and 1/4 inch is twice the size of 1/8 inch, so I’ll type 1/8, Enter.
 That is my inscribed polygon.

-Let's do it one more time circumscribed.
-I'm going to leave the geometry on my screen.
-Let's go back to the polygon tool.
+Let’s do it one more time, but with circumscribed.
+I’m going to leave the geometry on my screen.
+Let’s go back to the polygon tool.

-Number of sides is 6, and notice it's in the greater than, lesser than symbols.
-That means use this as a suggested option.
-If I want to use 6 again, all I have to do is hit ENTER.
+The number of sides is 6, and notice it’s in the greater-than and lesser-than symbols.
+That means it’s a suggested option.
+If I want to use 6 again, all I have to do is press ENTER.

-The center of this polygon is 0 comma 0, Enter, and this time, let's do C for circumscribed, Enter.
-Now, in this case, if I wanted to draw this polygon at the same angle, I cannot use the 0 degree.
-Instead, I need to find 90 or 270 degrees to show that distance.
+The center of this polygon is 0,0, Enter, and this time, let’s press C for circumscribed, Enter.
+Now, in this case, if I wanted to draw this polygon at the same angle, I cannot use the 0-degree angle.
+Instead, I need to find 90 or 270 degrees to define that distance.

-Once again, we will add in our attributes towards the end of the course.
+Once again, we will add our attributes towards the end of the course.

 photo of David Sellers